upasana1708/women-career-guidance-chatbot/README.md

 # women-career-guidance-chatbot

 NOTE:

 This assumes that you already have python installed on your system.
 If not please install Python3 before starting with next steps.

+Step-1: Clone this repository to your local system.

-Step-1: Install all the dependency using the following command in a Terminal / Command Prompt:
+Step-2: Install all the dependency using the following command in a Terminal / Command Prompt:

 pip3 install -r requirements.txt

-Step-2: Register to [https://openrouter.ai/ ](https://openrouter.ai/keys) and Generate 2 API Keys
+Step-3: Register to [https://openrouter.ai/ ](https://openrouter.ai/keys) and Generate 2 API Keys

-Step-3: In file "chatbot3.py" set the value CHATBOT_API_KEY & INTENT_API_KEY.
-You can also set the values as environment variables in your terminal/command prompt.
+Step-4: In file "chatbot3.py" set the value CHATBOT_API_KEY & INTENT_API_KEY OR Simply set the values as environment variables (CHATBOT_API_KEY & INTENT_API_KEY) via your terminal/command prompt.

-Step-4:
+Step-5:
 In Terminal/Command Prompt, Run code as:

 python3 chatbot3.py